sfluhrer/ml-kem-security-considerations/draft-sfluhrer-cfrg-ml-kem-security-considerations.md

 public key as part of her secret key.
 For practical purposes, IND-CCA2 means that ML-KEM is secure to use with static public keys.

-To use ML-KEM, you need a source of random bits with security strength equal to greater than the security strength of the KEM during both key generation and encapsulation steps.
+ML-KEM requires that a source of random bits with security strength greater than or equal to the security strength of the ML-KEM parameter set be used when generating the keypair and ciphertext during ML-KEM.KeyGen() and ML-KEM.Encaps() respectively.
 The cryptographic library that implements ML-KEM may access this source of randomness internally.
 A fresh string of bytes must be used for every sampling of random bytes in key generation and encapsulation.
 The random bytes should come from an approved RBG.